dtiezzi/COVIDBR/README.md

  <img src="_img/covid_top5.png" width="600"/>
 </p>

 This is a developing tool to help people to access reliable data from Brazil.
-We are working with publicly available sequencing data to keep the Sars-Cov-2 mutation profile on track.
+We are working with publicly available sequencing data to keep tracking the Sars-Cov-2 mutation profile.

 **If you would like to help, please email me: dtiezzi@usp.br**